Tractable Exclusion Zones for Instant-Runoff Voting on Trees and Beyond: Introduction

 \subsection{Contributions}

-We consider deterministic Graph-IRV on an unweighted tree $T=(V,E)$ with one voter per vertex (co-locations of voters at the same vertex are not allowed).
-Voters rank candidates by (graph distance, candidate ID), and ties for last place are eliminated by removing the largest ID.
-We make two sets of contributions: polynomial-time exact computation of exclusion zones on trees -that can be seen as the highlight of our work-, and distortion bounds in unweighted graph metrics.
+We consider deterministic Graph-IRV on an unweighted tree \(T=(V,E)\), with one voter per vertex, candidates located at vertices, preferences induced by shortest-path distance, and fixed deterministic tie-breaking.
+Our main contributions are:

-\paragraph{Exclusion zones on trees (algorithmic).} \begin{itemize} \item We solve exclusion-zone verification via a \textsc{Kill} membership test : given a designated candidate $u$ and an allowed set $A$ of opponent locations, decide whether $u$ can be forced to lose using candidates from $A$.
-This yields the characterization: $S$ is a zone iff no $u\in S$ can be killed using only candidates outside $S$.
+\begin{itemize} \item \textbf{A \textsc{Kill} characterization for exclusion-zone verification.} We introduce \(\textsc{Kill}(T,u,A)\), which asks whether a designated candidate \(u\) can be forced to lose using only opponents from an allowed region \(A\).
+We show that \(S\) is an exclusion zone if and only if no \(u\in S\) can be killed using opponents from \(V\setminus S\).

-\item We give a polynomial-time dynamic program that decides \textsc{Kill} on trees.
-A key structural step is a round-1 reduction: if $u$ can be forced to lose, then there exists a witness in which $u$ is eliminated in the first IRV round.
-The DP exploits the rooted-tree structure to summarize subtree contributions to first-round plurality scores under feasible candidate placements.

-\item Using the \textsc{Kill} membership test together with a pairwise-loss closure characterization, we compute the minimum classical exclusion zone on trees in polynomial time.
-More strongly, we show that every nonempty exclusion zone is the pairwise-loss closure of a single vertex, which reduces the search space to at most $n$ candidate sets and yields a polynomial-time algorithm for enumerating all nonempty exclusion zones on a tree. \end{itemize}

-\paragraph{Hardness beyond IRV (rule-level generalization).} To clarify which parts of our tractability results are due to \emph{tree structure} rather than peculiarities of IRV, we study exclusion zones for a broader class of elimination-based rules.